RIAEvangelist/strong-type/README.md

 #### node example :
 `npm run nodeExample` The whole screen should be green as all of the types are supported in node.

-#### browser examples and tests
+#### browser examples and support tests
 `npm start`
 this will spin up a `node-http-server` in this modules root on port 8000.
-The browser examples are in the  `./example/web/` folder, and the tests are in `./test/`.
+The browser examples are in the  `./example/web/` folder.
 You can see them by going to this local address : [http://localhost:8000/](http://localhost:8000/example/web/index.html)

 Chrome, Opera, and Edge support all the types so all rows will be green.